The Best Activities, Attractions, Sights and Tours in New Zealand

 91. See the Underwater World From a Clear Kayak

 Admittedly, New Zealand’s waters are a little too cool for snorkelling.
 That’s where clear kayaking comes in, allowing you to observe the thriving fish and kelp forests through your kayak!
-Hire a Clearyak at the Goat Island Marine Reserve (more info on Viator and Tripadvisor).
+Hire a Clearyak at the Goat Island Marine Reserve.

 Location: Leigh, North Island.
 See more stuff to do in the 10 Best Things to Do in Leigh.